elastic/connectors/docs/DEVELOPING.md

 Collect the information that is required to connect to your Jira instance:

-- The server host url where Jira is hosted.
+- The domain where Jira is hosted.
-- Username for the Jira server or service account for the Jira cloud.
+- Username for Jira server or account email for Jira cloud.
-- Password for the Jira server or API key for the Jira cloud.
+- Password for Jira server or API Token for Jira cloud.
 - Project Keys to fetch the data from Jira server or cloud.
 - SSL certificate for a secure connection

 #### Configure Jira connector

-The following configuration fields need to be provided to set up the connector:
+The following configuration fields need to be provided for setting up the connector:

-##### `is_cloud`
+##### `data_source`

-Flag to determine the Jira platform type. `True` if Jira cloud and `False` if Jira server.
-Default value is `True`.
+Dropdown to determine Jira platform type. `Jira Cloud` if Jira cloud and `Jira Server` if Jira server.
+Default value is `Jira Cloud`.

 ##### `username`

 The username of the account for Jira server.
-Default value is `admin`.

 ##### `password`

-The password of the account to be used for the Jira server.
-Default value is `changeme`.
+The password of the account to be used for Jira server.

-##### `service_account_id`
+##### `account_email`

-The service account for the Jira cloud.
-Default value is `me@example.com`.
+The account email for Jira cloud.

 ##### `api_token`

-The API key to authenticate with Jira cloud.
-Default value is `abc#123`.
+The API Token to authenticate with Jira cloud.

-##### `host_url`
+##### `jira_url`

-The server host url where the Jira is hosted.
-Default value is `http://127.0.0.1:8080`.
+The domain where Jira is hosted.
 Examples:

   - `https://192.158.1.38:8080/`
   - `https://test_user.atlassian.net/`

 ##### `projects`

 Comma separated `Project Keys` to fetch the data from Jira server or cloud.
-Default value is `*` i.e. fetches the data of all projects.
+Jira connector will fetch data from all projects present in the configured `project keys`, if the value is `*`.
+Default value is `*`.
 Examples:

   - `EC, TP`
+  - `*`

 ##### `ssl_enabled`